High winds a major threat in Colorado during the winter

 PUBLIC INFORMATION STATEMENT

-HIGH WINDS ARE A MAJOR THREAT IN COLORADO DURING THE WINTER
+…WIDESPREAD HIGH WINDS VISIT COLORADO DURING THE WINTER…

 The two main causes of high winds in Colorado during the cold season are the air pressure difference between strong low pressure and cold high pressure systems, and Chinook winds developing across the Front Range and other eastern mountain ranges.

-A strong low pressure system across the Rockies, coupled with a high pressure system, can send a cold wind, known as a bora, down the leeward slopes of the mountains.
-The majority of events are widespread high winds from the west or northwest into the adjacent plains at speeds which can exceed 100 mph.
-Much more rare are those events when low pressure is across the Rockies, and high pressure is across the great plains.
+A strong, cold high pressure system moving from the north and setting up west of the Rockies can generate a damaging wind down the leeward slopes of the mountains, known as a bora.
+These episodes feature widespread high winds from the west or northwest into the adjacent plains at speeds which can exceed 100 mph.
+Much more rare are those episodes when low pressure is across the Rockies, and strong, cold high pressure is across the great plains.
 The result is damaging winds from the east across the western slopes of mountain ranges and adjacent valleys.

 Mid and upper level winds over Colorado are much stronger in the winter than in the warm season, because of the huge difference in temperature from north to south across North America.
-West winds, under certain conditions, can bring warm, dry Chinook winds plowing down the slopes of the eastern mountains.
-These winds can 100 mph in extreme cases, bringing the potential for widespread damage.
-Winds of 60 to near 100 mph are possible in and near the foothills in the Fort Collins, Boulder, Denver, Colorado Springs, Canon City, Westcliffe, Walsenburg and Trinidad areas.
-The areas around Boulder and Westcliffe are especially prone to these extreme wind events.
+West winds, under certain conditions, can bring warm, dry chinook winds plowing down the slopes of the eastern mountains.
+These winds can exceed 100 mph in extreme cases, bringing the potential for widespread damage.
+Winds of 60 to near 100 mph will occur in and near the foothills in areas such as Fort Collins, Boulder, Denver, Colorado Springs, Canon City, Westcliffe, Walsenburg and Trinidad areas.
+The areas around Boulder and Westcliffe are especially prone to these extreme wind episodes.

-If high winds are forecast for your area, it is a good idea to bring lightweight objects indoors, or tie them down or move them so they do not become dangerous missiles.
-Any downed power lines should not be approached, instead call the utility company.
-Stay clear from buildings under construction during high winds.
-They can easily collapse.
-Traveling on north-south roads near the mountains along the Front Range during a high wind event can also be dangerous.
+If high winds are forecast for your area, you should bring lightweight objects indoors, or tie them down outdoors, or move them so they do not become dangerous missiles.
+Any downed power lines should not be approached.
+Instead call the utility company.
+Stay clear from buildings under construction during high winds, as they can easily collapse.
+Traveling on north – south roads near the mountains along the Front Range during a high wind episode can also be dangerous.
 If you drive a lightweight or high profile vehicle, you may want to wait until the high winds die down.